mediafellows/ansible-role-clickhouse/README.md

 ## Role Variables

-Most variables have sane defaults.
-However you can overwrite them in `defaults/main.yml`.
+Most variables have sane defaults, but you can of course overwrite them in your play.
+See `defaults/main.yml` for an overwiev of all vars.

 You can manage listen ports